manojkumar9911/EazyByte/Readme.md

 ## How to

-To run this project you just have to [clone](https://help.github.com/articles/cloning-a-repository/) this repo in your desired folder and access the index file.
+To run this project you just have to [clone](https://help.github.com/articles/cloning-a-repository/) this repo in your desired folder and access the index file and open with live server.

 ## Technologies used in this project